![CDATA[ [if IE 9] ]]>

 In conjunction with the local fire districts, the Calif.
 Department of Forestry and Fire Protection, and the Air Resource Board, the Air Quality Management District regulates "burn" and "no burn" days.
 Please check to make sure today is a burn day before you burn .

-Online Cal Fire Burn Permit Application (for residential piles not exceeding 4'x4' - REQUIRED by Cal Fire until start of unrestricted burn season)
+Online Cal Fire Burn Permit Application (for residential piles not exceeding 4'x4' - REQUIRED by Cal Fire starting May 1 until end of burn season)